The first one through the fifth will shock you!

 3 – Fertilizer overuse/underuse is not a problem.
 Sure it is.
 Depending on the location, culture and adoption of modern technology, fertilizer is often both overused and underused.
 Farmers broadcast urea on rice fields instead of using fertilizer deep placement, increasing use by up to 40 percent.
 Other times, farmers can’t afford enough fertilizers or don’t believe they work, so they use very little.

 4 – Fertilizer is not essential to feed the world.
-According to Vaclav Smil, chemical fertilizers keep 40 percent of the world’s population alive – switching to all “organic” would result in the death of billions.
+According to environmental science expert Vaclav Smil, chemical fertilizers keep 40 percent of the world’s population alive – switching to all “organic” would result in the death of billions.
 As mentioned above, fertilizer is a part of a larger solution that often includes “organic” soil amendments, proper irrigation, and good seeds.